kramalmr/kramalmr/README.md

-<h4>Hi, this is a student account and a place where all of my projects go, either plain files with a few line of codes or maybe some old projects for the purpose of learning and doing assignments.</h1>
+Hi, this is a student account and a place where all of my projects go, either plain files with a few line of codes or maybe some old projects for the purpose of learning and doing assignments.
 <br>
 <p align="left"><b>** Don't hesitate to look at my stuff! **</b></p>
 <br>